- Place of origin:

 The research, cataloguing and digitisation of the V&A's Samarra collection has been made possible by a pilot project grant from the British Institute for the Study of Iraq (2013).

 Glass, Room 131, case 85, shelf 4, box C

-This fragment is part of group which includes various pieces of hollow moulded glass of various shapes, typically colourless and transparent.
+This fragment is part of group which includes various pieces of hollow moulded glass of various shapes each with a narrow flange, typically colourless and transparent.
 These were evidently combined with similar shapes in mother-of-pearl and inset into decorative wall panels to reflect and possibly transmit light.

 Place of Origin

 Length: 3.1 cm, Length: 3.1 cm, Length: 2.8 cm, Length: 3.0 cm, Height: 1.4 cm

 The ancient city of Samarra, on the Tigris River, Iraq, 125 km north of Baghdad, was the site of the first large-scale archaeological investigation into Islamic antiquities.
 It was excavated between 1911 and 1913 by the German archaeologists Ernst Herzfeld (1879-1948) Friedrich Sarre (1865-1945R).
 The list of finds, numbered in excess of 1,161 fragments.
 This included wall paintings, carved stucco wall revetments, carved and painted woodwork, architectural details carved from both marble and alabaster, smaller finds of glass vessels and mosaic tesserae, ceramics, steatite, iron nails and mother of pearl inlays.
 Not all the pieces were excavated by the German team, some were chance finds purchased from the locals, which accounts for lack of provenance in the Finds Journal.